...

 4. Microphone Clarity

-Whether you are calling shots in Warzone or catching up with friends in Discord, mic quality is essential.
+Whether you are calling shots in Warzone or catching up with friends in sites like Discord, mic quality is essential.
 Therefore, you should look for dual microphones or beamforming mics that reduce background noise.
 Some earbuds even come with detachable boom mics for superior voice pickup during intense sessions.

 5. Comfort and Fit